kconger/MiSTer_web2rgbmatrix/README.md

 [MiSTer_web2rgbmatrix](https://github.com/kconger/MiSTer_web2rgbmatrix) is an hardware and software addon for the [MiSTer FPGA](https://github.com/MiSTer-devel).
 Heavily inspired by the [tty2rgbmatrix](https://github.com/h3llb3nt/tty2rgbmatrix) and [MiSTer_tty2oled](https://github.com/venice1200/MiSTer_tty2oled) projects.

-This module displays the anitmated GIF logo of current the running core on a RGB Matrix.
+This module displays the animated GIF logo of current the running core on a RGB Matrix.
 If the current core logo isn't available the MiSTer logo is displayed.

 Current features
 -------